top of page

 • Drug & Alcohol Support for Young People | Norfolk | England

 Welcome!
 Here you can see our young people services that we run at The Matthew Project.
 Our services aim to support, empower and advise young people.
+Need to chat?
+We're here to listen!
+Our anonymous live chat is open for young people aged 13 and up, Monday to Thursday, 4 pm to 7 pm.
+Just visit our website during these hours and tap the orange circle in the bottom-right corner to start chatting with one of our friendly workers from the young people's team.
 YouCan If your worried about a family member or relative using drugs/alcohol, use the button below to see how we can help.
 This service is for: Age under 19's Living in Norfolk Impacted by family/relative drug/alcohol use Read More Unity If you are worried that your own drug/alcohol use is having a significant impact on you or others around you, click on the button below to see how we can help.
 This service is for: Age under 19's Living in Norfolk Want to stop/reduce drugs/alcohol use Read More On Track Do you have barriers making it difficult to find/stay in education/employment.
 Use the button below to see how we can help.
 This service is for: 13 - 24 year olds Living in Norfolk At risk/not in education or employment Read More If you are a professional working with a young person or a parent/carer looking for support for their child, you can find out more about how we can help.
 Please use the relevant button below for more info.
 Professionals Parents Accessibility We believe all young people should have equal access to information and support regardless of barriers.
 To see how we do this follow the button below.
 Read More Have Your Say We value our young peoples feedback and ideas.
 If you would like to see how you can have your say, please follow the button below.
 Read More Your Stories Want to know about another young persons experience?
 Click the button below to see some short stories from other young people we have helped.
-Read More What's new
+Read More What's New

 • About Us | Young People